-- A cyber-attack could materially disrupt our business. - Our failure to comply with data privacy laws could damage our customer relationships and expose us to litigation risks and potential fines.
+- A cyber-attack could materially disrupt our business. - We rely on our information systems to conduct our business, and failure to protect these systems against viruses and security breaches could adversely affect our business and results of operations.
+Additionally, if these systems fail or become unavailable for any significant period of time, our business could be harmed. - Our failure to comply with data privacy laws could damage our customer relationships and expose us to litigation risks and potential fines.